 My Blogs

-I produce two popular blogs on data visualization and analytics.
-Through these blogs, I explore and discuss how quantitative information is conveyed to the public in visual as well as textual formats.
+I produce a popular blog on data visualization and analytics.
+I explore and discuss how quantitative information is conveyed to the public in visual as well as textual formats.

 What People are Saying